moby/moby/CONTRIBUTING.md

 	your intentions, and name it XXXX-something where XXXX is the number of the issue.

-Submit unit tests for your changes.
-Go has a great test framework built in; use it!
-Take a look at existing tests for inspiration.
-[Run the full test suite](https://docs.docker.com/opensource/project/test-and-docs/) on your branch before submitting a pull request.
+Submit tests for your changes.
+See [TESTING.md](./TESTING.md) for details.

 Update the documentation when creating or modifying features.
 Test your documentation changes for clarity, concision, and correctness, as well as a